10 Reading Comprehension Activities

 9. Helping Verbs

-Generally, we use helping verbs to compliment action verbs.
+Generally, we use helping verbs to complement action verbs.
 For the majority of the time, the helping been goes before the action verb.

 For example, in the sentence “he should listen in class” – “should” is the helping verb, and “listen” is the action verb.